12 Best Cities for Motorcyclists in 2023: Key Factors and Ideal Conditions

 Located in Cameron County, Texas, this city is only 20 miles away from the Gulf Coast, making it a great destination for beach riding.
 Although you can enjoy all-year riding, summer is the best time.

 The Mission, TX, to the island of South Padre is a must-do trip while here.
 The route stretches about 95 miles along the Rio Grande on the southern border to Mexico.
 Take the TX 48 E at Brownsville and merge onto Padre Blvd, out of the island.
-There are a lot of border towns and sceneries to explore and be sure to spend some time on the island’s beaches.
+There are a lot of border towns and sceneries to explore, and be sure to spend some time on the island’s beaches.

 You should know that in Texas and Florida, motorcyclists not wearing helmets are mandated to carry an additional $10,000 in medical coverage over their minimum insurance coverage.
 So, it’s best you have your helmet on while on the road in Brownsville.